Get ready for a rich, tender Cherry Ricotta Pound Cake baked in a 9x5 loaf pan and topped with a Cherry Cream Cheese icing!

 - Add the ricotta and mix until combined.
 Then add the dry ingredients and mix until everything looks homogenous.

 - Toss roughly chopped and pitted cherries in 1 tablespoon of flour.
 This ensures that they don't sink to the bottom of the pound cake while baking.
-Finally, toss chopped cherries with the additional 1 tablespoon of all-purpose flour, and fold in them gently into the batter.1 tablespoon All-Purpose Flour, 1 Cup Cherries
+Fold the cherries gently into the batter.1 tablespoon All-Purpose Flour, 1 Cup Cherries

 - Scoop the mixture into your 9 x 5 greased loaf pan and smooth out the top with an offset spatula or a spoon.
-Then, bake until the center of your loaf reaches 200° F on your thermometer before removing it from the oven.
+Place the loaf pan on a baking tray and bake until the center of your loaf reaches 200° F on your thermometer before removing it from the oven.
 This should take about 60 to 70 minutes total.
 Unfortunately, the toothpick test is not the best way to ensure that this pound cake is fully baked - checking for doneness with a thermometer will ensure you have a perfect bake!

 - Allow your pound cake to cool in the pan for 15 minutes before removing and placing it on a cooling rack to cool completely.